Uniqueness of hyperbolic Busemann functions in the Newtonian N-body problem: The limit shape map

 \subsection{Regularity of the limit shape map}

 We are now ready to state a regularity result of the limit shape map.

-\begin{remark} As in the section \ref{ss.Jacobi.equ}, for a given configuration without collisions $x\in\Omega$ we will denote $HU(x)$ the endomorphism of $E^N$ which represents the symmetric bilinear form $d^{\,2}_xU$ with respect to the mass inner product. \end{remark}
+\begin{remark} As in the section \ref{ss.Jacobi.equ}, for a given configuration without collisions $x\in\Omega$ we will denote $D^2U(x)$ the Hessian of $U$ at $x$, that is the endomorphism of $E^N$ which represents the symmetric bilinear form $d^{\,2}_xU$ with respect to the mass inner product. \end{remark}

 \begin{proposition} The limit shape map $\sm:\calH\to E^N$ is of class $\calC^1$.
 Moreover, the following representation formula holds:

 If $z=(x_0,v_0)\in \calH$ and $Z=(X,V)\in E^N\times E^N$, then